AlokD123/SportsCast/README.md

 Here, <player_name> is the name of the player for the forecast and <num_games> is the number of games for which the forecast is to be provided.
 Specific values should be filled in, e.g. <player_name>="Travis Zajac", <num_games>=10.

+Like the web application, the API only available for a limited time to conserve AWS resources.

 ## Re-Training